saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 ## Quickstart with Sample Storybook Project

-Don't have Storybook?
-No problem; follow the steps below to install it.
-From your terminal, run the following commands, one at a time.
+Don't have Storybook, but want to try?
+Follow the steps below to install our sample project and run your first Storybook test with Component Testing.

+From your terminal, navigate to your machine's [home directory](https://en.wikipedia.org/wiki/Home_directory), then run the following commands.

 ```bash title="Installs Storybook and creates project folder called 'my-storybook'"
 npx create-react-app my-storybook